AllenInstitute/SWDB_2018/Git/03 - Working with Github.md

 <img src="tiles_05.png" height=300>

-Once your request has been approved, `AllenInstitute/master` is now has your cahnges in it.
+Once your request has been approved, `AllenInstitute/master` is now has your changes in it.
 Just bring your changes back down to `local/master` and we're done.

 1. Check out `local/master` by double clicking on it.
 2. Right-click the `AllenInstitute` remote and click "Fetch AllenInstitute".
 This just checks Github for changes.
 3. Right-click the `AllenInstitute/master` branch and choose "Fast-forward changes from AllenInstitute/master".
+4. Delete your topic branch: Right-click `cool_named_branch`, choose `Delete`.

 If you want to update your GitHub fork's master branch, just click "Push".